The best way to Face your Shaving

 Which razor is best to use?

-Advantages of a safety razor:
+Advantages of a Safety Razor:

-• Suitable for men with sensitive skin
+• Suitable for men with a sensitive skin

 • Better for the environment

-Advantages of a shavette:
+Advantages of a Shavette:

-• Blades are easy to change
+• Blades are easy to replace

-• Cheaper than a cartridge razor in the long run
+• Cheaper than a Cartridge Razor in the long run

 • It just looks really cool

-• Comfortable grip due to rubberized lines
+• Comfortable grip due to the rubber lining

 • Shaving is very easy